 The first main rule to follow is that drivers cannot make contact with other drivers.
 This rule has its tolerances, as you will often see wheel-to-wheel racing resulting in slight touches, but as long as no damage occurs and the FIA stewards see the incident to have had no impact on either drivers’ performance, there is usually no further action taken.

-There does not have to be contact for penalties to be given out however, as if drivers are seen to be driving dangerously, or causing unfair obstruction to the other drivers, they may receive a time penalty which will be added on to their time at the end of the race, or to their next pit stop.
+There does not have to be contact for penalties to be given out, as if drivers are seen to be driving dangerously, or causing unfair obstruction to the other drivers, they may receive a time penalty, which they will serve during their next pit stop, or it will be added on to their time at the end of the race.

 This can be costly, as they must slow down to the speed limit of the pit lane before rejoining the race.
 Other penalties include the stop-go penalty, where they must pit for 10 seconds before rejoining, as well as a black flag penalty, which essentially means the driver is disqualified from the race entirely.
-This is a rare penalty and is usually the most severe.
+This is a rare penalty, and it was last used at the 2007 Canadian GP.

 The black flag is just one of many flags used in F1 racing.
 One of the most well-known is the yellow flag.
 This is used to signify danger on the track, such as debris or other obstructions, and drivers must slow down and avoid overtaking.
 This may also be followed by the implementation of a safety car, which leads the race and causes the cars to slow down drastically.

-Finally, there is a blue flag, which is used in several situations, but most commonly to indicate to slower drivers that they are about to be lapped by a faster car.
-In this case, the driver must not block any passing maneuvers, and their teams will often instruct them to let the faster car past them.
-Drivers can receive penalties for ignoring three successive blue flags.
+Finally, there is also the blue flag, which is used in several situations, but most commonly to indicate to slower drivers that they are about to be lapped by a faster car.
+In this case, the slower driver must not block any passing maneuvers, and their teams will often instruct them to let the faster car past them.
+Drivers can receive penalties for ignoring successive blue flags.

 Aside from the flags and penalties that can be inflicted on the drivers, there are also some specific rules regarding overtaking.
-Drivers must always drive safely, and they can be punished for performing exceedingly dangerous maneuvers.
-There are also various zones on the track for the use of the DRS system, which we touched on before, for overtaking.
+Drivers must always drive safely, and they can be punished for performing dangerous maneuvers.
+There are also various zones on the track for the use of the DRS system for overtaking.

-The Drag Reduction System is used to give drivers a speed advantage through the mechanical movement of the rear wing in order to reduce drag, as the name implies.
-Implementing DRS can give the driver a gain of up to 10-12kmh by the end of the DRS zone.
-There is at least one of these on each track, with some tracks that have multiple long straights having two.
+The Drag Reduction System is used to give drivers a speed advantage by opening a flap in the rear wing in order to reduce drag, as the name implies.
+Implementing DRS can give the driver a gain of up to 6-8 mph (10-13 kph) by the end of the DRS zone.
+There is at least one of these on every track, with some tracks that have multiple long straights having two or three.

 These DRS zones are defined by the FIA and they limit the use of the system to specific conditions.
-The first is that the car seeking to perform the overtake must be within the DRS zone, and within a second of the car in front when entering this zone.
-The car being pursued is not able to use DRS to defend, unless it is also within a second of another car in front.
+The first is that the driver seeking to perform the overtake must be within the DRS zone, and within a second of the car in front when they pass the detection point (which comes before the activation zone).
+The driver being pursued is not able to use DRS to defend, unless they are also within a second of another car in front.

-The system can also only be used if the FIA deem the conditions to be safe, and it cannot be used within two laps of a race start or restart.
+The system can also only be used if the FIA deem the conditions to be safe, and it cannot be used within two laps of a race start or restart (although a one-lap delay is being trialed at Sprint races in 2023).
 This system is designed to give the drivers an advantage only when they deserve one, and so it cannot be abused throughout the race.
 Aside from using DRS, drivers may overtake as they please, as long as they do so safely.

-Many of these rules govern the cars and tracks that are involved, while there are also strict regulations to follow during the race itself.
+Many of these regulations govern the cars and tracks that are involved, while there are also strict rules drivers must follow during the race itself.
 The number of teams and the drivers on those teams fluctuates every year, but that helps to keep the sport interesting.
-You don’t need to know everything to enjoy watching the races, but it certainly helps to gain a bit of background information.
+You don’t need to know everything to enjoy watching the races, but hopefully this article has cleared up most of the basics!